top of page

 Maybe I should have been a dentist, because I found using these dental tools to clean out all the nooks and crannies very satisfying.

-A few layers of tabletop epoxy to fill in all those little holes, and it is almost complete.
-It awaits one final flattening sand and a full flood coat of resin to complete it.
+After applying a few layers of tabletop epoxy to fill in tiny holes, the table was almost complete.
+It only awaited one final flattening sand and a full flood coat of resin to finish it off.
 Let me know if you would like a satisfying video of that final pour!

 First pour of table top shows the finished color of the Custom Coffee Table.